 The functionality of the SPI is checked by a plausibility check.
-In case of the SPI failure the device enters the fail mode.
+During a SPI failure, the device enters Fail mode.

 5.6.2 SPI input register and bit descriptions

 The first nibble of the 16-bit data word (D15:D12) serves as address bits.